Alejogb1/job-board/blog-data/how-to-add-a-dnslabel-for-an-azure-container-group-while-deploying-via-a-docker-compose-yml-file.md

 id: "how-to-add-a-dnslabel-for-an-azure-container-group-while-deploying-via-a-docker-compose-yml-file"
 ---

-alright, so you're trying to get a dns label sorted out for your azure container groups when deploying with docker compose, yeah? i've been there, trust me. it can be a bit finicky, especially when you're used to simpler docker workflows.
+, so you're trying to get a dns label sorted out for your azure container groups when deploying with docker compose, yeah? i've been there, trust me. it can be a bit finicky, especially when you're used to simpler docker workflows.

 let's break it down. first off, the issue here isn't strictly docker-compose itself. docker compose, at its heart, primarily deals with local container orchestration. azure container instances (aci), which is what you're indirectly targeting via docker compose's azure integration, has its own model and set of configurations. the dns label, specifically, is an aci concept that doesn't directly translate to docker compose's native configuration model.